BayanSwalha/Dice/README.md

 # Dice

-It is a flutter app that Can produce two different dices with random values.
+It is a flutter app that can produce two different dices with random values.

 ## Screenshots